 URCS Logo file

-Michael Chavrimootoo, URCS PhD Student
+Michael Chavrimootoo, URCS PhD Candidate

 (he/him/his)

-I am a 3rd year Ph.D. in Computer Science at the University of Rochester under the supervision of Professor Lane A. Hemaspaandra.
-My research spans computational social choice (COMSOC), complexity theory, and economics.
-I'm driven by a need to understand the landscape of a field to find surprising structures and techniques that open new avenues.
-This had led me to explore the problems in COMSOC and complexity and determine precisely what separates them from other problems, or when collapses are hiding in plain sight.
-Before that, I completed my undergrad at UR with a focus on courses in CS theory, elections, and economic development.
+My research spans computational social choice (COMSOC), which falls within AI (multiagent systems), but also draws on social choice theory, economics, political science, algorithms, and complexity theory.
+I'm driven by a need to understand the landscape of the field to find surprising structures and techniques that open new avenues.
+This had led me to explore the problems in COMSOC (and complexity) to determine precisely what separates them from other problems, and when collapses are hiding in plain sight.
+Before that, I completed my undergraduate CS BS and Political Science BA at UR, with a focus on courses in CS theory, elections, and economic development.

 Some problems I've worked on: I'm always open to exploring new theoretical concepts in computer science, economics, and math, along with their applications.
 Feel free to reach out if you have overlapping interests!